Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Me: He’s like a god.
 We’ll meet more beings like him as the series progresses.
 Just go with it.
 Actually, don’t go with it.
 Back away from it.
 Slowly.

-Even after the Toymaker has been dispersed (“What a shockingly crap ending”), the Doctor makes a great deal of fuss about the imminent return of his nemesis.
+Even after the Toymaker has been dispersed (“What an amazingly crap ending”), the Doctor makes a great deal of fuss about the imminent return of his nemesis.

-Me: You probably won’t believe this but they almost made a sequel with Colin Baker and Michael Gough in the mid-80s.
-It was going to be set in Blackpool but they cancelled it.
+Me: You won’t believe this but they almost made a sequel to this story with Colin Baker and Michael Gough in the mid-‘80s.
+It was going to be set in Blackpool, but they cancelled it.

 Sue: Thank heavens for small mercies.